-Jennifer’s portfolio of projects includes DFID’s Strengthening Transparency, Accountability and Responsiveness initiative (STAR Ghana ll), a voice and empowerment programme that supports civil society to achieve increased accountability and responsiveness of the state to the citizens, Implementation and Analysis in Action of Accountability Programme (IAAAP), a £12m DFID funded adaptive intervention that probes ‘what works’ for strengthened accountability in Somalia, the flagship £25m DFID What Works to Prevent Violence Against Women and Girls Programme and UNICEF’s Gender- Based Violence in Emergencies Helpdesk, a technical advice and learning service for UNICEF global.
-Other client partnerships include UN Women, UNOPS and the FCO.
+Jennifer’s portfolio of projects, amongst others, includes DFID’s Strengthening Transparency, Accountability and Responsiveness initiative (STAR Ghana ll), a voice and empowerment programme that supports civil society to achieve increased accountability and responsiveness of the state to the citizens, the flagship £25m DFID What Works to Prevent Violence Against Women and Girls Programme, UNICEF’s Gender-Based Violence in Emergencies AoR Helpdesk, a technical advice and learning service for UNICEF global and the groundbreaking £36m DFID-funded Disability Inclusive Development Programme, a six-year cutting-edge innovation and scale-up programme to find out what works, for whom, when and why and to deliver tangible outcomes to improve the lives of people with disabilities in a number of developing countries.
+Other client partnerships include The World Bank, Bill and Melinda Gates Foundation, UN Women, and the Foreign & Commonwealth Office (FCO).

 Jennifer brings cross-sectoral and multidisciplinary experience having worked in the public, private and non-profit sectors in the fields of public health and international development.
 She brings experience in women’s empowerment, water, sanitation and hygiene (WASH), child protection and grassroots community development in Nepal, UK and Canada.